ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 	in.close();
 	out.close();

-	System.out.println("Successfully retrieved file from ObjectStorage!");
+	System.out.println("Successfully retrieved file from Object Storage!");
 }
 ```

-This will have returned the file back to the caller if it found it, or a 404 if it was not found.
-For example, if you go to a browser and open `https://yourServerUrl/objectStorage?container=containerName&file=fileName`, it should retrieve it and display it or download it, depending on the file type.
+The file is returned back to the caller if it was found, or a 404 if it was not found.
+For example, if you go to a browser and open `https://yourServerUrl/objectStorage?container=containerName&file=fileName`, it should retrieve it and display it, or download it, depending on the file type.

 ##Uploading a file to Object Storage
-To add or update a file, the doPost is written to receive the file as part of the POST body, by creating an ObjectStorage Payload object with the InputStream of the request.
-First, a class is created that implements the Payload interface, and that receives the input stream in the constructor:
+To add or update a file, the `doPost` method is written to receive the file as part of the POST body, by creating an Object Storage Payload object with the InputStream of the request.

+1. Create a class that implements the Payload interface, and that receives the input stream in the constructor:

 ```
 private class PayloadClass implements Payload<InputStream> {